soft-lang/soft/README.md

-How the parser works is out of scope for this install-and-test document, but we need to at least say something about it to explain the NodePatterns concept.
+How the parser works is out of scope for this install-and-test document, but we need to at least say something about it to explain the `NodePattern` concept.

 The first thing the parser does is to generate a text string representing the entire program as a sequence